Penygroes, Gwynedd: History and amenities

 Penygroes is located in the former slate quarrying area of Dyffryn Nantlle, although most of the quarries are now closed down.
 However, it remains the valley's main shopping and administrative centre.
-Its biggest employer is a paper-converting plant producing hand tissues and toilet rolls.
+Its biggest employer was a paper-converting plant producing hand tissues and toilet rolls.

-It lies in the community of Llanllyfni, and nearby villages are Carmel, Talysarn, Nantlle, Tanrallt, Nebo, and Groeslon.
+It lies in the community of Llanllyfni, and nearby villages are Llanllyfni, Carmel, Talysarn, Nantlle, Tanrallt, Nebo, and Groeslon.

-It is the site of the area's comprehensive school, Ysgol Dyffryn Nantlle (opera star Bryn Terfel's old school), and football team Nantlle Vale F.C., which used to be managed by the professional wrestler and promoter Orig Williams, better known by his ring name of "El Bandito".
+It is the site of Nantlle Vale F.C., which used to be managed by the professional wrestler and promoter Orig Williams, better known by his ring name of "El Bandito".
 The club's former social complex has in recent years been demolished, and a new police station now occupies the site.
-As of a 2015 local council report 84% of the school's pupils come from primarily Welsh-speaking households.

 The cycle path Lôn Eifion passes near the village, following the route of the former Carnarvonshire Railway, which ran from Caernarfon to Afon Wen and closed in 1964.

 Penygroes lies by the edge of Lord Newborough's former estate at Glynllifon, from which several medieval legends have emanated.
 The character Lleu Llaw Gyffes, who features in the ages-old legends of the Mabinogi (sometimes inaccurately referred to as the Mabinogion), was said to have lived in the area.
 The Iron Age hillfort at Dinas Dinlleu and the village of Nantlle—originally spelt as Nantlleu—are said to have been named after him.

+Education

+Ysgol Bro Lleu provides Welsh-medium primary education to the village and the surrounding area.
+As of 2023, there are 199 pupils on roll at the school; 78 per cent of statutory school age pupils speak Welsh at home.

+Ysgol Dyffryn Nantlle provides secondary education in the village.
+At least 80 percent of subjects (apart from English and Welsh) are taught only through the medium of Welsh to all pupils.
+401 pupils were enrolled at the school in 2023; 82.5 per cent of pupils speak Welsh at home.

+Governance

+Pen-y-groes is the name of the electoral ward which covers the village and elects a county councillor to Gwynedd Council.
+It is coterminous with the Llanllyfni community ward of Penygroes.